dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2018-1-10-presto-event-listener.md

 ## Deployment

-At this stage, we have our code ready to deploy it to Presto.
+At this stage, we have our code ready to deploy to Presto.

 9. First we will have to tell Presto to load our listener.
 We will create event-listener configuration file `<path-to-presto>/etc/event-listener.properties`.
-This configuration file atleast should have `event-listener.name` property whose value should match the string returned by `EventListenerFactory.getName()` - in out case `event-logger`.
+This configuration file at-least should have `event-listener.name` property whose value should match the string returned by `EventListenerFactory.getName()` - in out case `event-logger`.
 The remaining properties will be passed as a map to `EventListenerFactory.create()` which can use for passing any additional information you want to your listener.

 10. Copy our generated jar to the presto plugins directory.